t-scholtz/EchoMind/README.md

 ## whisper-timestamped

-Install using pip command
+Install using the pip command

 ` pip3 install git+https://github.com/linto-ai/whisper-timestamped `

-light weight version of tourch for cpu proccessing as oppesed to gpu processing
+lightweight version of Tourch for CPU processing as oppesed to GPU processing

 ```
 pip3 install \